open-education-hub/ccas/CCAS_pandoc.md

 40
 :::

-figuretext: Example taken from R of a fitted model using linear regression.
+Figure: Example taken from R of a fitted model using linear regression.
 :::

 ### Details